harleydutton/tabula-rasa/Chapters/World (unlucky)/world sheet/Restrictions List.md

 ---

 Any tech or magic restrictions are the easiest and should be the first ones to be added. this should go in the worldbuilding section.

+---

+is there any  reason this can't be a limits list?